The member has not specified any exchange dates

 There are two other buildings on the property.
-The sleeping cabin by the lake has a double bed, single bed and bunk beds, there is a porch with a swinging couch.
+The sleeping cabin by the lake has a double bed and a single bed, there is a porch with a swinging couch.
 There is also a pottery studio that could be used for art projects or a writing room.

 Our cottage is a place to unwind.
 Listen to the waves lapping on the beach.
 Read in the shade of the pine trees.
 Kayak through the morning mist.
 Wander along the walking path beside the lake.
 Savour fried chicken over the bonfire.
 Enjoy the sunset as you sit on the sandy beach.
 Experience the call of the loons as you gaze at the stars.